mjfrigaard/sharing-your-work/manuscript/chapter1.md

 > "the data and code used to make a finding are available and they are sufficient for an independent researcher to recreate the finding."

 When we were kids in math class, the teacher would ask us to "Show our work."
 Teachers gave these instructions so they could follow our thought process through a problem.
 Communicating our work should be the goal of everyone doing research.
-If you think about it, our work isn't done when we defend our thesis/dissertation and get our degrees.
-The work also isn't done when our research has been submitted and accepted to a conference and or some high-impact journal.
-Our work isn't even done when someone reads our article or attends our talk.
-As researchers, the job is done when someone has understood our research and the impact it will have on the world.
+If you think about it, our job isn't done as researchers when we defend our thesis/dissertation and get the degree; it isn't done when our research has been submitted and accepted to a conference or high-impact journal; it isn't even done when someone reads the article or attends the talk.

+As researchers, our jobs are done when someone has understood our research and the impact it will have on the world.

 ***

 # Getting set up

 All of the tools in this book are available completely free.
 The reason we recommend using open-source software is the communities behind these tools.
-You'll find a huge network of support on [Stackoverflow](https://stackoverflow.com/questions/tagged/r), [RStudio Community](https://community.rstudio.com/), and [Google Groups](https://groups.google.com/forum/#!forum/r-help-archive).
+You'll find a massive network of support on [Stackoverflow](https://stackoverflow.com/questions/tagged/r), [RStudio Community](https://community.rstudio.com/), and [Google Groups](https://groups.google.com/forum/#!forum/r-help-archive).

 To follow along with this book, you'll need to download and install R, RStudio, and Git.
 I will cover this process assuming you have none of these on your machine.
 This section will include downloading installing R and RStudio, and basic commands in Terminal.

-## R & RStudio
+## Using R & RStudio

 **What is R?**